yaybu/touchdown/docs/config/aws/vpc.rst

         be a subset of the network range covered by the VPC.
 For example, it cannot be 192.168.0.0/24 if the parent VPC covers 10.0.0.0/24.

+    .. attribute:: network_acl

+        A :class:`~touchdown.aws.vpc.network_acl.NetworkACL` resource.

+        This controls which IP address a subnet can connect out to an can receive connections from.

+    .. attribute:: route_table

+        A :class:`~touchdown.aws.vpc.route_table.RouteTable` resource.

+        Where to route traffic external to the VPC.
+This controls whether to send traffic via an internet gateway, vpn gateway or via another instance that is applying NAT to traffic.

     .. attribute:: availability_zone

         The AWS availability zone this subnet is created in.